 Improve your research with Google Scholar (but keep in mind that for many of my assignments, you may not use outside sources)

 Welcome to my website!
-For those of you don't know me well, here is some background information about how I came to be a professor of political science at North Carolina's High Point University.
+For those of you don't know me well, here is a little background on how I came to be a professor of political science at North Carolina's High Point University.

 Setzler, Mark.
 2015.
 "Does Religion Bias Individuals Against Female

 Setzler, Mark and Alixandra B. Yanus.
 2015.
 “The Impact of Religion on Voting for Female Congressional Candidates.”
 Politics & Religion. http://dx.doi.org/10.1017/S1755048315000528

 socioeconômicos, capital sociocultural e conhecimento

 públicas locais no Brasil.”
 Caderno CRH 39(July): 133-60.